c1728p9/board-recovery-instructions/win10-interface-update.md

 `pip install pyOCD`

 ### Step 3: Connect debugger to bricked board
 Locate the 10-pin header associated with your bricked board's k20dx interface MCU.
-Usually, the header is near the OpenSDA USB port on the device.
+Usually, the header is near the debug USB port on the device.
 Connect your 10-pin debug cable to this header, so pin 1 of the header connects to the red wire on your debug cable.
 The pin numbering is printed on the silkscreen of your board for your reference.
 In the image below, I drew a green square around the k20dx interface MCU found on a bricked FRDM-K22F, and a green circle around pin 1 of its corresponding 10-pin header.

 ![](images/header.png "K20dx flash chip and associated 10-pin header.
 Pin 1 on the header had been circled.")